 I believe anything we desire to do well is more about the process than it is about the end goal.
 As a coach, I focus on establishing a solid training foundation and build your plan with proven techniques in order to allow you to have the best race day, or life, possible.
 I’ve had clients earn new PR’s and spots on the podium when their initial goal was simply to cross the finish line because they were willing to trust the process and put in consistent time.
 If you do the work, the results will follow.

-In addition to being a USAT Level One and Youth/Junior Triathlon coach, I am a Level 3 USA Cycling Coach, a certified Mad Dogg Spinning Instructor, and a TRX Group Suspension Instructor.
+In addition to being a USAT Level One and Youth/Junior Triathlon coach, I am a Level 3 USA Cycling Coach, a certified Mad Dogg Spinning Instructor, a TRX Group Suspension Instructor, and an Certified RRCA Run Coach.
 I was at one time an AFAA Personal Trainer and a Metabolic Efficiency Training Specialist but those certifications are no longer current.

 I work with my clients to achieve a clear, concise training plan, which balances in with their family and work and life.

 NOTE: I am not accepting new adult athletes at this time.
 Please contact me if you'd like to be placed on my waiting list.

 I got my start as an athlete as a 40 year old.
 Before then, I “worked out”, in conjunction with starvation diets, as a way to drop a few pounds here and there as needed.
 I had always believed I “couldn’t” be an athlete, as if there were magic genes one needed to possess and I just didn’t have them.

 At 40 I changed my mind…and my body followed suit.
 As I moved from the “I can’t” to the “I can” and then to the “I most certainly will and nothing will stand in my way” mindset, I realized being an athlete is less about the body you have, but the work you do with it.